zakjan/cert-chain-resolver/README.md

 ## TODO

-- switch to support output in DER
+- switch to output DER format
-- switch to support output intermediate chain only, without leaf cert
+- switch to output intermediate chain only, without input certificate

 ## Other implementations